Intercontinental Exchange: 2020: Ellie Mae

 In August 2020, ICE announced that it had entered into a definitive agreement to acquire Ellie Mae, a cloud-based platform provider for the mortgage finance industry.
 The transaction with Ellie Mae, a portfolio company of Thoma Bravo, a leading private equity investment firm, valued Ellie Mae at approximately $11 billion.
-The deal, following ICE's taking a majority stake in MERS in 2016, purchasing the remainder in 2018, and acquiring Simplifile in 2019, made ICE and its growing ICE Mortgage Technology a leading provider of end-to-end electronic workflow solutions for the U.S. residential mortgage industry.
+The deal, following ICE's taking a majority stake in MERS in 2016, purchasing the remainder in 2018, and acquiring Simplifile in 2019, made ICE and its growing ICE Mortgage Technology a leading provider of end-to-end electronic workflow products for the U.S. residential mortgage industry.
 The transaction completed successfully in September 2020 after regulatory approval.

 2021: risQ

-On December 9, 2021, ICE acquired risQ, a geospatial and climate data modeling start-up company, after announcing partnerships with the company to develop climate risk and ESG analytics models for municipal bond markets in January 2020 and mortgage-backed securities markets in March 2021.
+In December 2021, ICE acquired risQ, a geospatial and climate data modeling start-up company, after announcing partnerships with the company to develop climate risk and ESG analytics models for municipal bond markets in January 2020 and mortgage-backed securities markets in March 2021.

 2022: Black Knight

 In May 2022, ICE announced that it had entered into a definitive agreement to acquire Black Knight, Inc., a software, data and analytics company that serves the housing finance continuum.
 The cash and stock transaction values Black Knight at $85 per share, or a market value of $13.1 billion.
-The transaction is expected to close in the first half of 2023, following the receipt of regulatory approvals, Black Knight stockholder approval, and the satisfaction of customary closing conditions.
+In April 2023, the Federal Trade Commission petitioned a federal court to issue a preliminary injunction to halt the acquisition.

+In August 2023, ICE announced that they had entered into an Agreement Containing Consent Orders (the “ACCO”) with the Bureau of Competition of the Federal Trade Commission (the “FTC”) regarding their pending acquisition of Black Knight.
+The ACCO contains an agreed form of consent order that will be submitted to the FTC for acceptance and approval.
+Based on a previously announced Timing Agreement entered into among ICE, Black Knight and the FTC on August 6, 2023, ICE was permitted to complete its acquisition of Black Knight following 11:59 p.m.
+Eastern Time on the tenth calendar day after the entry into the ACCO.

+In September 2023, the parties closed the acquisition and completed the previously announced divestitures of Black Knight's Empower and Optimal Blue businesses to subsidiaries of Constellation Software Inc.

+2025: American Financial Exchange (AFX)

+On January 8, 2025, ICE announced that it acquired the American Financial Exchange (AFX), an electronic exchange for direct lending and borrowing for American banks and financial institutions and operator of the credit-sensitive American Interbank Offered Rate (AMERIBOR), from 7RIDGE.
+The acquisition was not expected to have a material impact on ICE’s 2025 financial results or on ICE’s deleveraging or capital return plans.

+2025: Investment in Polymarket

+On October 7, 2025 ICE announced it would invest up to $2 billion in Polymarket at an $8 billion valuation, and that it would become a distributor of Polymarket's event-driven data.

-START== Operations ==
+Operations

 ICE provides exchange trading and clearing services in a number of different markets.
 Its main products include: